MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/architecture/mrdl-mrgt.md

 ### Shaders

 The first option of every material inspector contains a shader dropdown.
 All Graphics Tools shaders are within the `Graphics Tools` namespace.
 Most bespoke MRDL shaders are in the `Graphics Tools/Canvas` and `Graphics Tools/Non-Canvas` shader namespace.
-As the name suggests shaders in the `Canvas` namespace should be used with UnityUI canvases and shaders in the `Non-Canvas` namespace should be used within normal Unity contexts.
+As the name suggests, shaders in the `Canvas` namespace should be used with UnityUI canvases and shaders in the `Non-Canvas` namespace should be used within normal Unity contexts.

 ![Shader dropdown in editor](images/MRDL-MRGT/ShaderDropdown.jpg)